Bees are amazing.

 ■ Wild honey bees are nearly completely extinct in many parts of the UK.

-■ And even managed honey bee colonies have died off by 50% in 20 years.
+■ Even managed honey bee colonies have died off by 50% in 20 years.

-There are many causes of bee declines: pests diseases, loss of habitat and climate change.
+There are many causes of bee declines: diseases, loss of habitat and climate change.

 Monocultures of plants in fields remove the biodiversity and protective habitat bees need, and pesticides screw with their intricate and sensitive systems.